What is code storage?

 Each Controller IC (i.e. MCU) requires a memory block to store program code and/or data to perform tasks.
 This memory block enables the designer to modify the IC for different applications by storing different firmware, program code, or instructions.

 Non-volatile memory (NVM) is widely used in controller ICs for code storage.
 Other viable alternatives include Mask ROM and external flash; however, NVM provides the additional benefit of design flexibility and cost efficiency.
-Specifically, logic compatible NVM can be can be ported to different foundries, enabling multi-foundry manufacturing strategy.
+Specifically, logic compatible NVM can be ported to different foundries, enabling multi-foundry manufacturing strategy.

 eMemory’s Logic NVM Silicon IP Benefits and Features